rschristopher/ischristtrue.com/src/modern-views/free-will.md

-These are difficult and even dangerous questions that if left untempered by truth will result in the continuation of the heretical cycles of revolution and reaction that we have seen before.
+These are difficult and even dangerous questions that if left untempered by truth will result in the continuation of the heretical cycles of revolution and reaction that we have seen before (and likely will continue to see till the end of time).
 In the end, Christ has a divine will and a human will, He is both, and thus through Christ do we affirm the objective knowable truth of man's free will **and** of God's absolute sovereignty.
-We affirm the *synergoi* between God and man, made possible through Jesus Christ.
+We affirm the *synergoi* between God and man, made possible through Christ Jesus.